tcgdex/php-sdk/README.md

 // initialize the SDK with the language
 $tcgdex = new TCGdex("en");

-// Fetch you cards !
+// Fetch the cards !
 $card = $tcgdex->fetchCard('1', 'Sword & Shield');
 ```